UMN-CMS/ldmx-scripts/batch/README.md

 It is _highly_ recommend for you to save the job list.
 It will help if you need to re-run the same jobs or if you want to debug if anything went wrong.

 # Extra Notes
 - To prevent overloading the file system, your job should copy any input files to the worker node (probably to a scratch directory of some kind), write any output into that working directory, and then copy the output to the desired output directory.
+This is already done in the script that is used to run the jobs by default `run_fire.sh`, but it is hightlighted here for you if you want to do something else.
 - You can use the command `condor_q` to see the current status of your jobs.